jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 Any good programmer should use all of these techniques all of the time.
 It's a stew, and we mix the whole stew together.
 And there are part times when we're doing functional programming and times when we're doing OO programming and times when we're doing procedural structured programming in making a nice mixture of what a good program ought to be, a good system ought to be.

 **Jesse**: Okay.
-Now, so my my final question on the functional design book is, could there have been an alternative history where we just kind of went, you know, way heavier on functional programming from the beginning?
-I know it was popular at the beginning, but we had, ah you know, it seemed like everyone was doing OO and now it's kind of the pendulum swung back into the direction.
+Now, so my my final question on the functional design book is, could there have been an alternative history where we just kind of went way heavier on functional programming from the beginning?
+I know it was popular at the beginning, but it seemed like everyone was doing OO and now it's kind of the pendulum swung back into the direction.
 Was that contingent on something?

 **Bob**: Yes.
 Yeah, it was definitely contingent.
 To do functional programming well requires a lot of CPU cycles and a lot of memory.
 There's no escaping from that.

-The functional functional mechanism is recursive in nature and it requires the ability to not modify data.
+The functional mechanism is recursive in nature and it requires the ability to not modify data.

-which either means you're making copies or you're doing the clever thing that a lot of functional languages do, which is to create trees that have little branches for this and that and this and that, and you create this illusion of immutability.
+Which either means you're making copies or you're doing the clever thing that a lot of functional languages do, which is to create trees that have little branches for this and that and this and that, and you create this illusion of immutability.
 But but all of the older versions of a data structure still exist.

 So that requires a lot of memory and it requires a lot of CPU cycles.
 And in the early days, and by that I mean going all the way up to like the 90s, that was just impractical.
 You could you could do Lisp, but you wouldn't do it seriously for anything.